EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/01_presentation_general.md

 ---

-# La suite Elastic
+# Elastic Stack

-* Un cluster Elasticsearch peut être utilisé comme :
+* An Elasticsearch cluster can be used as:
-    * un moteur de recherche (Uber, Tinder, ...)
+    * a search engine (Uber, Tinder, ...)
-    * une solution pour observer un système (Blizzard, ...)
+    * a solution for system observation (Blizzard, ...)
-    * un SIEM (Indiana University, ...)
+    * a SIEM (Indiana University, ...)
     * ...

 ---

-# La suite Elastic
+# Elastic Stack

-* La suite Elastic est actuellement en version 8.1.0
+* The Elastic Stack is currently in version 8.12.0.
-* La suite est composée de plusieurs produits :
+* The suite is composed of several products:
     * Elasticsearch
     * Kibana
     * Beats